Harika-SVL/Databases/notes.md

 #### NOTE :

-* Databases are generally servers which are connect from clients in three popular ways :
+* Databases are generally servers which are connected from clients in three popular ways :
     * Command Line
     * GUI
     * Code (SDK)